bunterWolf/Workmory/README.md

-# Chronflow - Productivity Tracker
+# Workmory - Automatic time tracking made easy and free

-Chronflow is an Electron-based desktop application designed to track and analyze your computer activity.
-It automatically records which applications you use, detects inactive periods, and identifies Teams meetings to give you a clear overview of how you spend your time.
+Workmory is an Electron-based desktop application designed to track and analyze your computer activity.
+It automatically records which applications you use, detects inactive periods, and identifies time spent on different tasks.

 ## Features